-- Flexible payment: DISH network accepts Bitcoin as a payment method for those who prefer the cyber currency.
+Flexible payment: DISH network accepts Bitcoin as a payment method for those who prefer the cyber currency.

-- Fantasy and reality: Subscribers can watch a game and look at their fantasy football stats to chart their team's progress, using DISH Network Hopper.
+Fantasy and reality: Subscribers can watch a game and look at their fantasy football stats to chart their team's progress, using DISH Network Hopper.

-- Watch from anywhere: DISH Network allows access to recorded shows from anywhere, as long as there is an Internet connection.
+Watch from anywhere: DISH Network allows access to recorded shows from anywhere, as long as there is an Internet connection.

-- No up-charge on HD: DISH Network offers free HD channels, and it does not charge extra for the high-quality imaging.
+No up-charge on HD: DISH Network offers free HD channels, and it does not charge extra for the high-quality imaging.

-- Promotional offers available: DISH Network sign-up promotions allow customers to get extra channels with a 24-month contract commitment.
+Promotional offers available: DISH Network sign-up promotions allow customers to get extra channels with a 24-month contract commitment.

-- Best for Television fans who watch a range of programs and households on a budget.
+Best for: Television fans who watch a range of programs and households on a budget.

-DISH Network Company Profile
+DISH Network Company Information